An earlier version of this story ran in 2020.

 This game may have only featured one error, but it was much tougher to watch -- especially if you were a Giants fan watching from the Polo Grounds.
 The Yankees set the record for the most runs scored in a World Series game this day as Bill Dickey and Tony Lazzeri led the way with five RBIs apiece, and the Giants set the record for the worst World Series loss.
 Hal Schumaker took the loss after giving up four earned runs in two innings, but a series of four relievers couldn't stop the bleeding, and the Yankees scored six in the ninth to set the record.

-FDR was on hand for the game, and the New York Times seems to assume the President was a Yankees fan.
-They wrote that President Roosevelt cast "a keen, critical and, beyond question, an appreciative eye on the thoroughness of the spectacle."
+FDR was on hand for the game, and The New York Times seems to assume the President was a Yankees fan.
+The paper wrote that President Roosevelt cast "a keen, critical and, beyond question, an appreciative eye on the thoroughness of the spectacle."